ASSOCIATE ARTISTS

 FUN TIMES

-CHOREOGRAPHY IN COLLABORATION WITH THE DANCERS.S: Ruth Childs
+CHOREOGRAPHY IN COLLABORATION WITH THE DANCERS: Ruth Childs

 DANCE/PERFORMANCE: Bryan Campbell, Ruth Childs, Karine Dahouindji, Cosima Grand, Ha Kyoon Larcher